RenzAbuan/my_playwright_framework/README.md

 1. Make sure you have node.js installed.
 Please refer to https://nodejs.org/en/download

 2. In terminal, install playwright packages `npm install @playwright/test@latest`

+3. In termina, install playwright browsers using `npx playwright install`

-3. run `npm ci` to install the dependencies
+4. In termina, run `npm ci` to install the dependencies

-4. run `npx playwright test` for test execution
+5. In terminal, run `npx playwright test` for test execution

 **DON'T ADD .env TO A GIT REPO.**